drscotthawley/SHAART/README.md

 Most of these features are illustrated in the <a href="#screenshots">Screenshots</a> section further down this page.

 * **RT60 Measurement:** The reason SHAART was written in the first place.
 Load an audio file, filter in different octave bands, draw a "best fit" line on the graph by hand, read off the reverb time.
-(This was originally the only feature of SHAART, designed to mimic SMAART Acoustics Tools(tm).)
+(Designed to mimic functionality of SMAART Acoustics Tools(tm).)
 Can show two files ("File A" and "File B") at once.
 See "Tutorial(s)" below for a demo.
 * **Waveform Display:** Linear scale only.
 Displays two waveforms ("File A" and "File B") at once.
-* **Power Spectrum:** Pretty standard.
-Doesn't do a log scale yet, though I'd like to add that.
+* **Power Spectrum:** Pretty standard display Doesn't do a log scale yet, though I'd like to add that.
 Displays two spectra ("File A" and "File B" at once.)
-* **Spectrogram:** as with Power Spectrum.
+* **Spectrogram:**  Shows magnitude as color, vs frequency and time. as with Power Spectrum.
 Offers a few colormaps.
+No log freq scale yet.
+Only one file ("File A") shown.
 * **Waterfall Plot:**  Alternative to Spectrogram, shows magnitude surface a function of time & frequency.
+No log freq scale yet.
+Only one file ("File A") shown.
 * **Image-To-Audio:**  Import an image, output audio for which the spectrogram will resemble that image.
 Sounds a little "phasey," could be cleaner.
-Useful for demonstrating audio effects.
+Useful for demonstrating audio effects visually!
 See "Screenshots," below.
-* **Room Mode Calculator:**  Just uses the Rayleigh equation for standing waves of a 3D box, and also plots a "Fake Room Response" by assigning relative amplitudes to axial, tangential, and oblique modes.
+* **Room Mode Calculator:**  Uses the Rayleigh equation for standing waves of a 3D box, and also plots a "Fake Room Response" by assigning relative amplitudes to axial, tangential, and oblique modes.
 Useful for demonstrating mode distributions for different room shapes.
+* **Sabine Equation Calculator:** Assumes a box-shaped room, lets you apply absorption to different surfaces.
+Based on Chapter 8 of Berg & Stork textbook, including their table for absorption coefficients.
 * **Equation-to-Audio:** Specify a time-dependent function, and it'll generate audio from that.
 Useful for sine sweeps, e.g. for building impulse responses using Convolution (below)
 * **Convolution:** Convolve File A with File B.  Useful for making impulse responses from sine sweeps, or just for screwing around (e.g. convolving Led Zeppelin's "The Ocean" with the sound of a dog bark.)